The best bikepacking bike for small riders?

 And that was where I had to exercise a little patience.

-Finally, the Cascade demo day arrived
+But, finally the Cascade demo day arrived

-In hindsight though, I’m glad it did!
+In hindsight though, I’m glad it worked out that way.

 Interested in a Cascade demo?
 Get in touch with Cotic